-With cooler nights as well as more and longer lasting dew on the ground each morning, fall is the best time to improve the quality of your lawn.
-If your lawn looks terrible due to the long drought we endured this summer, this post is for you!
+With cooler nights as well as more and longer-lasting dew on the ground each morning, fall is the best time to improve lawns.
+If your lawn looks terrible due to a long summer drought, this post is for you!

 Recovering from Summer